apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

     +-------------+---------------------+---------------------------------------------------------------------------+
     4 rows selected (1.335 seconds)

-You use the CONVERT_FROM function to decode the binary data to render it readable, selecting a data type to use from the [list of supported types]({{ site.baseurl }}/docs/data-type-conversion/#convert_to-and-convert_from-data-types).
+You use the CONVERT_FROM function to decode the binary data, selecting a data type to use from the [list of supported types]({{ site.baseurl }}/docs/data-type-conversion/#convert_to-and-convert_from-data-types).
 JSON supports strings.
-To convert binary to strings, use the UTF8 type.:
+To convert bytes to strings, use the UTF8 type:

     SELECT CONVERT_FROM(row_key, 'UTF8') AS studentid,
            CONVERT_FROM(students.account.name, 'UTF8') AS name,